michaelrsweet/lprint/DOCUMENTATION.md

 - "-o log-level=LEVEL": Specifies the log level - "debug", "info", "warn", "error", or "fatal".

+> *Note:* When you install the LPrint snap on Linux or the package on macOS, the
+> server is automatically run as root.
+When you install from source, a
+> `launchd` (macOS) or `systemd` (all others) service file is installed but not
+> activated - they can be used to automatically start LPrint when the system
+> boots.

 Server Web Interface
 --------------------

 When you run a standalone spooler on a network hostname, a web interface can be enabled that allows you to add, modify, and delete printers, as well as setting the default printer.
-Because all web interface operations require authentication, you need to set the PAM authentication service with the `-o auth-service=SERVICE` option.
+To require authentication for the various web interface operations, you set the PAM authentication service with the `-o auth-service=SERVICE` option.
 For example, to use the "cups" PAM service with LPrint, run: